Frequently Asked Questions

 Yes!
 This is the preferred method when needing to be seen by a nurse or doctor.
 To best utilize your time and ours, call ahead (317) 940-9385 to make an appointment or book your appointment online at myhealth.butler.edu.

-You are responsible for the co-payment listed on your insurance card.
+You are responsible for any deductibles, co-insurance and/or co-payments.
 All charges may be charged to your student account.
 There is no need to have cash on hand in order to be seen.
+BUHS does have the ability to accept HSA and FSA credit cards.

 All new students must submit an official immunization record to Health Services by established deadlines.
 Requirements are based on Indiana state law and recommendations by the CDC and the American College Health Association.